 Of course, newcomers will experience culture shock and a bit of stress in settling in and adjusting, but as Prague is home to a thriving expat community, and more and more Czechs speak English, the transition can be very smooth.

 We are proud of our friendly and welcoming Community who will instantly make you feel at home!
-Would you like to get in touch with our families?
-Email Katka Marková (Family Liaison) and she will be happy to arrange this.
+We can get you in touch with our families?

 The Czech Republic is not on the euro, but instead uses the Czech Koruna (‘crown’).
 Both standalone and bank building ATMs are plentiful throughout the city.
 You’ll find plenty of private firms offering zero commission exchange, but make sure to check the exchange rates.